rauhs/klang/README.md

 your log message wouldn't be touched since you can supply a date/time with `raw-log!`.

-* TODO: Code a timbre forwarder that also sends the log messages to a websocket for displaying with klang.
+* TODO: Code a timbre appender that also sends the log messages to a websocket for displaying with Klang.

 # Customizing